krivenko/libcommute/doc/loperator/hilbert_space.rst

     Throws :struct:`elementary_space_not_found` if :var:`es` is not part of the product.

+  .. function:: template <typename Functor> \
+                void foreach_elementary_space(Functor&& f) const

+    Successively apply a functor :var:`f` to all elementary spaces in the product. :var:`f` must accept a constant reference to :class:`elementary_space`.

   .. function:: bool has_algebra(int algebra_id) const

     Is an elementary space with a given algebra ID found in this Hilbert space?